Orthocentric system: Euler lines and homothetic orthocentric systems

-Let vectors a, b, c, h determine the position of each of the four orthocentric points and let n = (a + b + c + h) / 4 be the position vector of N, the common nine-point center.
+be the position vector of N, the common nine-point center.
 Join each of the four orthocentric points to their common nine-point center and extend them into four lines.
-These four lines now represent the Euler lines of the four possible triangles where the extended line HN is the Euler line of triangle △ABC and the extended line AN is the Euler line of triangle △BCH etc. If a point P is chosen on the Euler line HN of the reference triangle △ABC with a position vector p such that p = n + α(h – n) where α is a pure constant independent of the positioning of the four orthocentric points and three more points P_{A}, P_{B}, P_{C} such that p_{a} = n + α(a – n) etc., then P, P_{A}, P_{B}, P_{C} form an orthocentric system.
+These four lines now represent the Euler lines of the four possible triangles where the extended line HN is the Euler line of triangle △ABC and the extended line AN is the Euler line of triangle △BCH etc. If a point P is chosen on the Euler line HN of the reference triangle △ABC with a position vector p such that p = n + α(h – n) where α is a pure constant independent of the positioning of the four orthocentric points and three more points P_{A}, P_{B}, and P_{C} such that p_{a} = n + α(a – n) etc., then P, P_{A}, P_{B}, and P_{C} form an orthocentric system.
 This generated orthocentric system is always homothetic to the original system of four points with the common nine-point center as the homothetic center and α the ratio of similitude.

-When P is chosen as the centroid G, then α = –⅓.
+When P is chosen as the centroid G, then α = –1/3.
 When P is chosen as the circumcenter O, then α = –1 and the generated orthocentric system is congruent to the original system as well as being a reflection of it about the nine-point center.
-In this configuration P_{A}, P_{B}, P_{C} form a Johnson triangle of the original reference triangle △ABC.
-Consequently the circumcircles of the four triangles △ABC, △ABH, △ACH, △BCH are all equal and form a set of Johnson circles as shown in the diagram adjacent.
+In this configuration P_{A}, P_{B}, and P_{C} form a Johnson triangle of the original reference triangle △ABC.
+Consequently the circumcircles of the four triangles △ABC, △ABH, △ACH, and △BCH are all equal and form a set of Johnson circles as shown in the diagram adjacent.